defenseunicorns/growth_engineering_technical_assessment/README.md

 You will build and deploy the small Golang API as implemented in `app/` to your Kubernetes cluster.

-The if the containerized application requires an external registry to (temporarily) host the image use [`ttl.sh`](https://ttl.sh) with no more than a 2h TTL.
+If the containerized application requires an external registry to (temporarily) host the image use [`ttl.sh`](https://ttl.sh) with no more than a 2h TTL.